 - Is the baby walking or running?

-- Make sure to focus on the target structures.
+- Also, make sure to focus on the target structures.
 You can even have students tally up how many times you use each structure, or have this as a class job for someone who needs a task to stay focused while listening.

-- Once done, show the whole video, un-muted.
+- Finally, once done, show the whole video, un-muted.

 Possible Extension or Assessment to Movie Talk